dspeyer/dspeyer.github.io/unsongrpg.md

 * 10-15: Track down a Name which is known to the Unitarians or other underground group
 * 20: Deduce how a Name will operate with regard to edge-cases
 * 20: Speak a Name at double speed
+* 20: Memorize a Name by staring at it on a piece of paper for six seconds
 * 25: Deduce a name from most of it, using principles of names
 * 25: Crack early klipot
+* 25: Memorize a Name by hearing it once.
+* 25: Improvise a simple but novel klipah on the spot
 * 30: Improve state-of-the-art Name-finding algorithms efficiency by 1%
+* 30: Spake a Name at triple speed
 * 35: Crack state-of-the-art klipot
+* 35: Speak a Name at double speed in an improvised klipah

 ## Placebomancy